Skip to main content

 2. Pull before creating new issues

-bd sync # Pull changes first on new machine
+bd dolt pull # Pull changes first on new machine

 bd create "New issue"

-3. Avoid parallel edits - If two machines create issues simultaneously without syncing, conflicts may occur
+3. Avoid parallel edits - If two machines create issues simultaneously without syncing, Dolt's cell-level merge handles most conflicts automatically

 See Sync Failures Recovery for data loss prevention in multi-machine workflows (Pattern A5/C3).